RDM4CAU/ufg-summerschool/database-tutorial/db_modelling.md

 There are many different ways on how to build databases, but the most popular approach is the relational one.

 In this, everything is based on tables.
+It consists of lines and columns, except that the lines are called ***tuple*** and the columns are called ***attribute***.
+Therefore, each grave is a tuple, and its width and form, as well as the number are its attributes.

  You can think of a database as many different spreadsheets that get interlinked through so-called ***keys***.
 Something that doesn´t exist in usual tables are ***constraints***, which allow for further specifications on the values in the constrained column.

 The structure of the database is defined by a ***schema***.
 It´s really not much more than the header you have in a regular table.
 For example, in our table for Graves, we have the number of the Grave, the width and the form.
 This is the schema of that table.